trusche/httplog/README.md

         D, [2012-11-22T18:39:46.033409 #12800] DEBUG -- : [httplog] Status: 200
         D, [2012-11-22T18:39:46.033483 #12800] DEBUG -- : [httplog] Benchmark: 0.001562 seconds

-* When using Ethon and any library based on it (such as Typhoeus), the TCP connection is not logged (since it's established by libcurl).
+* When using Ethon or Patron, and any library based on them (such as Typhoeus), the TCP connection is not logged (since it's established by libcurl).

 ### Running the specs